bsarsgard/GodotFirebaseWiki/Authentication-and-User-Management.md

 Firebase.Auth.get_user_data()
 ```

-This function returns all the information for the currently logged in user by send the current ID Token.
+This function returns all the information for the currently logged in user by sending the current ID Token.
 The script will post the data to the `userdata_request_url`, and wait for a response.
-This method will emit a `userdata_received(userdata : FirebaseUserData)` signal if successful.
+This method will emit a `userdata_received(userdata: FirebaseUserData)` signal if successful.

 <p align="right"><a href="#contents-on-this-page">Back</a></p>

 ***

 ### Change User Email
-> Note that there is no verify step here.
-This function will change the email as soon as it is run
+> Note that there is no verify step here - this function will change the email as soon as it is run.
 ```
 Firebase.Auth.change_user_email(email)
 ```

 This function is used to change the email address associated with the currently logged in user account.
-This function generates the change_email_body and inserts the correct data.
+This function generates the change_email_body request and inserts the correct data.

 ```gdscript
 var change_email_body = {